anubhavanand1516/Custom_Rom/README.md

 repo sync

 After repo sync, it will take a lot of time to download your source.
 Because sources are large in size like 30-40 GB.
 So wait until its stop downloading

+### (6) What is Device sources:
+After downloading the Rom source.
+Now you need to know your device code name from Google.
+If you don’t know how to check the code name of your device.
+Just google it like code name of your device name.
+Like the code name of xiaomi MI Max 2.
+So in my case, my xiaomi MI Max 2 device code name is oxygen.
+The code name is needed guys.
+Now we need to clone Device sources.
+Like kernel tree, device tree, vendor tree.
+You can find your device sources from xda or GitHub.
+So find your tall trees first.
+If your phone has any custom rom available then go to that xda post.
+There you will get your device sources in the sources tab.
+You can also search your device sources in the Github search bar.
+Like I want device tree for my xiaomi Mi Max 2 oxygen.
+So I am going to search like that :

+For the device tree :
+device_xiaomi_oxygen

+For kernel tree :

+#### Kernel_xiaomi_oxygen

+OR

+#### Kernel_xiaomi_msm8953

+(msm8953 is my device chipset.
+So you may be different.
+So google it your device chipset).

+####For Vendor Tree :

+#### Vendor_xiaomi

+OR

+#### Vendor_xiaomi_oxygen (sometimes).

+#### For Common Tree :

+device_xiaomi_msm8953-common

+If this tree available for your device.
+Then you must use this tree as well.
+So the question is how we know a common tree is available for my device or not?.
+So simple is that go to your device tree / rom.dependencies file.
+Open that file.
+If you will see a common tree in that file.
+So you need to clone that tree also.
+If not then live it.

+I hope you will find your device sources for your device.
+Now we are going to clone our device sources like that.
+Format to clone trees:

+#### git clone URL -b BRANCH PATH

+#### URL: put your source URL.

+#### BRANCH: select your branch name from trees.

+#### PATH: whare you clone your sources in your server